The teenage years can be a challenging time for our adolescents.

 - Academic Stress

 - Disengagement in School

 The teenage years can also be a challenging time for parents.
 Attempts to show love, care and concern may appear to teenagers as controlling and intrusive behavior.
 Your well-meaning intentions are often misunderstood.
 Communication between you and your child could have broken down.
 You may also find yourself dealing with challenging behaviors from your child such as lying, skipping school, and talking back.

 This is where counselling can play a significant interventionist role.
 Working with a professional counselor like me will allow your child to discuss their issues in confidence.
-Through my experience volunteering in secondary schools during my practicum, I am well placed to grasp the common issues that teenagers face.
-Having gone through this path before, I have a great degree of empathy for them.
-This prompted me to write in greater depth about the common psychological issues troubling our teenagers today.
+Through my experience volunteering in secondary schools during my practicum, I am well placed to grasp the common psychological issues that teenagers face.

 Frequently Asked Questions